Nagendra1997/dummypy/README.md

 ```
 When a user on your app logs in , you'll get a login entry for that user.
 For further [troubleshooting](mesibo.com) you can use the mesibo C/C++ shared library.

-What happens if I have enabled on premise and my server is not running?
+#What happens if I have enabled on premise and my server is not running?
 Please make sure in your console that the Running status for your server is up before enabling on premise.
 If your server is not running and you have enabled on premise your app will not be able to connect with mesibo and your users will fail to get your service.

-What happens if my server disconnects due to a network issue while hosting on premise?
+#What happens if my server disconnects due to a network issue while hosting on premise?
 In the case of an issue with your on premise connection, mesibo will try to reconnect to your server for a few times.
 If that fails and you have [fall back to cloud] option enabled your application will be connected to mesibo cloud.
 Otherwise mesibo will continue to reconnect to your server.
 Please check your server logs for further troubleshooting.

-Can I deploy mesibo on a custom cloud service provider?
+#Can I deploy mesibo on a custom cloud service provider?
+On demand instance of Mesibo can be easily created on the cloud providers such as [AWS](https://aws.amazon.com/getting-started/tutorials/deploy-docker-containers/), [ Azure](https://azure.microsoft.com/en-us/services/container-instances/), [Google Cloud](https://cloud.google.com/run/docs/deploying),etc

-I do not wish to use on premise, what should I do?
+#I do not wish to use on premise, what should I do?
 Yes, definitely you have another option.
 If you do not wish to host mesibo on your own server you are free to use the cloud offering by Mesibo.